fraktalio/fmodel-deno-demo/README.md

 simply query the global stream.
 As all events are appended to this stream, you get a comprehensive view of all events in the system.

+Events are enqueued into the Deno KV queue to ensure reliable delivery to interested query-side components, like Materialized Views.

 1. Advantages:

 - Simplified Querying: You can query events across all streams in a single